Last updated on July 1st, 2026

 One of the best things about the Hawaiian islands is the diverse scenery across each island.
 And Maui is no exception!
 The island is split into the leeward side (South and West), which gets less rain and has drier scenery, and the windward side (North and East), which gets a lot more rain and is more lush.
 Each area has its own unique vibe and has a variety of different types of beaches!

-For the sake of this Maui beaches guide, we’re splitting Maui into four regions: West Maui, South Maui, North Shore, and East Maui.
-That way, you can easily know which beaches you can combine into one day of your trip, or which beaches are closest to your accommodations.
+For the sake of this Maui beaches guide, we’re splitting Maui into four regions.
+West Maui, South Maui, North Shore, and East Maui.
+That way, you can easily know which beaches you can combine into one day of your trip.
+Or which beaches are closest to your accommodations.

-West Maui (Kapalua, Ka’anapali)
+West Maui Beaches (Kapalua, Ka’anapali)

 If you’re visiting Maui, there is a good chance you’re staying on the west side.
 This part of the island is home to many resorts, the cool town of Lahaina, and a bunch of the iconic, tan sand and palm tree lined beaches.

-Ka’anapali Beach
+1. Ka’anapali Beach

 Google Maps